AlinaWan/kc-dig-tool-configs/KC-Tool-Suite/auto-appraiser/README.md

   If you change resolution, move the Roblox window, or switch displays, you must reconfigure your zones.

 * 🎨 **Target Color Codes**
   Changes made to the target colors in the GUI do not persist after closing the script.
+This is intentional as the defaults are already optimized for typical systems.
-  The preset colors are already optimized for typical systems without unusual or irregular color variations, so manual edits are usually unnecessary.
+  You usually don’t need to change them unless using custom screen filters or displays.

 ---